-Here’s a photo diary of our day trip to the Lepakshi temple.
+Here’s a photo diary of our day trip to Lepakshi from Bangalore.

 The Nandi statue and the Jatayu monument